Table of Contents

 - Your doctor or specialist puts on a pair of medical gloves to prevent the spread of germs during the procedure.

 - A pen-like instrument (or a standard tattoo gun) with a small, thin needle is used in the procedure.
-It penetrates into the skin till it’s second layer and releases a hypoallergenic mineral (iron oxide) pigment into it.
+It penetrates the skin until its second layer and releases a hypoallergenic mineral (iron oxide) pigment.

-- Once it is done, the treated area of the skin is cleansed with an antiseptic.
+- Once done, the treated skin area is cleansed with an antiseptic.

 According to the Food and Drug Administration (FDA), the inks (basically color additives) used in micropigmentation should be subject to pre-market approval as cosmetics under the Federal Food, Drug, and Cosmetic Act.
 (3)